-Burgundy is an area south of Paris in eastern France, formerly part of the independent realm of the Duke of Burgundy.
+Burgundy is an area south of Paris in eastern France, which was formerly part of the independent realm of the Duke of Burgundy.
 Some of the greatest red and white wines of the world are produced there.
-The Climats of the Burgundy vineyard are recognized as a UNESCO World Heritage Cultural Landscape Site.
+The Climats of the Burgundy vineyard are recognized as an UNESCO World Heritage Cultural Landscape Site.

 The four Departments from which Burgundy wines may come are Yonne, Côte d’Or, Saone et Loire, and Rhone, but only those wines that qualify under the National Institute of the Controlled Appellations of Origin qualify to be called Burgundy.
 The names of the generally accepted Burgundy Wine Regions are Chablis, Côte de Nuits, Côte de Beaune, Chalonnais, Mâconnais, and Beaujolais.